dayercher005/The-Odin-Project/README.md

 This repo contains the TOP app which pulls in lesson content as well as front-end and back-end code.
 To see the actual lesson content that gets pulled in, please go to the [TOP curriculum repo](https://github.com/TheOdinProject/curriculum).

-Our community can be found on the [TOP Discord server](https://discord.gg/fbFCkYabZB).
+Community can be found on the [TOP Discord server](https://discord.gg/fbFCkYabZB).